 to Peary … Fiction's publication:

-In 1973, J.Eddie Weems, who wrote the 1963 Peary-family-approved biography of the explorer, partially funded by the American Philosophical Society (US equivalent of Britain's Royal Society) and Houghton-Mifflin, contributed three literally-dustjacket reviews to three different Texas newspapers, falsely claiming that DR's 1973 book Peary at the North Pole: Fact or Fiction had attacked Amundsen's 1926 N.Pole achievement.
-This occurred partly (the full story is even more discreditable than what follows) because Weems' reading of the confusingly-written dustjacket of DR's book didn't get even as far as the end of either of its first two paragraphs.
+J.Eddie Weems wrote the 1963 Peary-family-approved biography of the explorer, partially funded by the American Philosophical Society (US equivalent of Britain's Royal Society) and Houghton-Mifflin.
+In 1973, he contributed three literally-dustjacket reviews to three different Texas newspapers (each differently worded, so they weren't just 3 copies of one review), falsely claiming that DR's 1973 book Peary at the North Pole: Fact or Fiction had attacked Amundsen's 1926 N.Pole achievement.
+This occurred partly (the full story is even more discreditable than what immediately follows here) because Weems' reading of the confusingly-written dustjacket-copy for DR's book didn't get even as far as the end of its 2nd paragraph.

 Frederick A. Cook, Robert E. Peary, Richard E. Byrd, Roald Amundsen: all these men claimed to have discovered the North Pole.
 History has awarded the distinction to Peary, while granting to Amundsen the secondary honor of being first to fly over the Pole.